aabs/aabs.github.io/_posts/2009-10-19-fowlers-technical-debt-quadrant-giving-the-co-ordinates-where-agile-is-contraindicated.md

+---
-Title: Fowler's Technical Debt Quadrant - Giving the co-ordinates where Agile is contraindicated.
+title: Fowler's Technical Debt Quadrant - Giving the co-ordinates where Agile is contraindicated.
-Date: 2009-10-19 08:39
+date: 2009-10-19 08:39
-Author: aabs
+author: aabs
-Category: programming
+category: programming
-Tags: agile, design, martin fowler, methodology, technical debt
+tags: agile, design, martin fowler, methodology, technical debt
-Slug: fowlers-technical-debt-quadrant-giving-the-co-ordinates-where-agile-is-contraindicated
+slug: fowlers-technical-debt-quadrant-giving-the-co-ordinates-where-agile-is-contraindicated
-Status: published
+status: published
+...

 Martin Fowler's bliki has a very good post on what he calls the '[technical debt quadrant](http://martinfowler.com/bliki/TechnicalDebtQuadrant.html)'.
 This post succinctly sums up the difference between those who produce poor designs in ways that are contrary to their best interests, and those who do so knowingly and reluctantly.